 4. The time, place of arrest, venue of custody must be notified by the police to the friend or relative or known person.

 5. The person arrested must be made aware of his right.

-6. An entry must be made in the case diary at the place of detention regarding the arrest of the person and also mention the next friend of the arrestee who has been informed of the arrest.
+6. An entry must be made in the case diary at the place of detention regarding the person’s arrest and mention the next friend of the arrestee who has been informed of the arrest.

 7. The arrestee should, where he requests, be also examined at the time of his arrest and major and minor injuries, if present on his body, be recorded at that time.

-8. The arrestee should be subjected to the medical examination by a trained doctor. (section 54)
+8. The arrestee should be subjected to a medical examination by a trained doctor. (section 54)

-9. Copies of all the documents including the memo of arrest should be sent to the magistrate for his record.
+9. Copies of all the documents, including the arrest memo, should be sent to the magistrate for his record.

 10. The arrestee may be permitted to meet his lawyer during the interrogation, not throughout the interrogation.

-Another important case on police custody is Nilabati Behra vs. State of Odisha.
+Another important case on police custody is Nilabati Behra vs the State of Odisha.